 5. Water Additives – Healthymouth

 It is added to your pets drinking water and must be used as the sole source of water to ensure its effect.
-It reduces bacteria causing gingivitis and plaque.
-It also softens any plaque present making tooth brushing, dental diets and dental chews more effective.
+It reduces bacteria that cause gingivitis and plaque.

 Dental home care is an important but often-neglected aspect of our pets health.
 To date no one product provides all of the needs to produce oral health.
 However, a multimodal approach with a variety of products will produce the best results in combination with regular dental checks and professional cleaning when required.